joanseg/The-Positioning-Manual/chapters/11-Risk.md

 The answer is yes.
 And the different approach is a market-first approach.

 A market-first approach starts with a focus on a market, either defined vertically or horizontally.
 We focus on that market, and then do whatever we can to literally fall in love with it.
-There's really no better term for developing the empathy and the intimacy with the market.
+There's really no better term for developing empathy and the intimacy with the market.
 This love affair leads you to put the needs of the market first, and as you better and better understand those needs, you better understand where there might be value in addressing certain of those needs.
 This deeper understanding of what the market needs and values leads you to re-focus or even re-invent your services in a way that targets the more valuable needs the market has.

 Taking this approach all the way may lead you to an Entrepreneurial Thesis.
 I have a coaching client doing just that with a need that she and a few other see around the problem of software contributing to physician burnout.
 What makes this an Entrepreneurial Thesis is that there's no competition that validates that others can make this kind of focus work.
 She's a pioneer.
 Things can work out _very well_ for smart pioneers.
 Among their ranks are companies like AirBnB and Uber and other "unicorns".
 But it is risky!
 Taking a market-first approach is the best way to de-risk an Entrepreneurial Thesis.
-The other approach of dreaming up an idea, skipping a thorough a half-assed validation phase, and moving straight to execution is a surefire recipe for failure.
+The other approach of dreaming up an idea, rushing through a half-assed validation phase, and moving straight to execution is a surefire recipe for failure.
 Much better to let your market generate ideas for you.

-Again, I've listed these three decision making heuristics in order from lowest to highest risk.
+Again, I've listed these three decision making heuristics in order from lowest to highest risk: Find Your Head Start, Find Your People, and Test an Entrepreneurial Thesis.
 In Chapter 12 I'll bring these concepts of risk profile and decision making style together into a simple process you can follow to get closer to deciding how your business could specialize and get started building a great market position.
 So that means we need to do one more thing in this chapter, which is get a handle on your risk profile.

 ## Risk Self-Assessment

-TODO: build a version of my current risk assessment that doesn't include the DiSC profile and automate it so that it calculates risk score and sends that back to folks who take it, and link book readers to that version.
+{TODO: build a version of my current risk assessment that doesn't include the DiSC profile and automate it so that it calculates risk score and sends that back to folks who take it, and link book readers to that version.}

 ## Chapter Summary